-Originally Published: October 1, 1994 - Last Updated / Reviewed On: April 16, 2010
+Originally Published: October 1, 1994 - Last Updated / Reviewed On: July 9, 2015

 Almost every place that I go to, I see stores and stores just devoted to selling vitamins and more vitamins, and I was wondering what the benefits are of a normal healthy person taking vitamins daily.
 Are there any risks for a normal healthy person who doesn't take vitamins?
 Will the person taking vitamins' health be improved or have longer longevity?
 Will the person not taking any vitamins be as healthy as the person who is taking them?
-And also what will happen if a person takes more than he or she should consume everyday?
+And also, what will happen if a person takes more than he or she should consume every day?

 Dear Health Enthusiast,

 As you wrote, vitamins are ubiquitous these days.
 While the majority of American adults do take at least one supplement daily, vitamins are not necessarily recommended for everyone.
 Vitamin supplements are meant to be just that — a supplement to a healthy diet for those needing more vitamins.
 They are not meant to be a replacement for a healthy diet.
 For many healthy people, a balanced and varied diet provides enough vitamin-rich food for the body without “risking” anything by passing on the supplements.
 Some claims made by companies selling vitamins that may sound too good to be true, including promises of improved longevity.
 While certain groups do benefit from taking vitamin supplements (which usually involves a recommendation from their health care provider) others should be fine getting vitamins from the best source of all — nutritious foods.